-- Initial supplier survey when evaluating new suppliers - Acceptance of and compliance with our Supplier Code of Conduct - Compliance with our Conflict Minerals Policy - Compliance with laws clauses in our contracts - Commitment to implement corrective actions on identified areas of improvement.
+- Initial supplier survey when evaluating new suppliers - Acceptance of and compliance with our Supplier and Business Partner Code of Conduct - Compliance with our Conflict Minerals Policy - Compliance with laws clauses in our contracts - Commitment to implement corrective actions on identified areas of improvement.

-In FY24, CAE began deploying a third-party risk monitoring tool (EcoVadis), starting with our strategic direct suppliers.
-As a major compliance asset, the tool supports our efforts in setting the baseline of the ESG risk exposure, including human rights risk, generated by our current suppliers.
-This information will position us to engage with our partners and jointly develop risk management programs to achieve our targets.
-Additionally, we ramped up the new CAE Supplier Recognition Program, which underscores supplier excellence in the adoption of sustainability and social mindfulness practices, adding CAE's new performance evaluation criteria to leverage the capabilities of the risk management tool.
-Finally, in FY24, CAE launched its first sustainable supply chain program, CAE Resilient Together, which is centered around three objectives: Strengthen, Innovate, and De-Risk.
+While we have been monitoring third-party risks for many years, in FY24, CAE introduced a third-party risk monitoring tool integrating human rights risks, starting with our strategic direct suppliers.
+As a compliance asset, the assessment platform Ecovadis supports our efforts in setting the baseline of the sustainability risk exposure, including human rights risk, generated by our suppliers.
+This information positions us to engage with our partners and jointly develop risk management programs to achieve our targets.
+In FY25, the supply base assessed through the tool was expanded to include indirect suppliers, strengthening our visbility over human rights risks exposure.

+CAE Supplier Recognition Program, which underscores supplier excellence in the adoption of sustainability and social mindfulness practices, complements our approach adding CAE's new performance evaluation criteria to leverage the capabilities of the risk management tool.

+Finally, CAE's sustainable supply chain program, CAE Resilient Together, introduced in FY24, is centered around three objectives: Strengthen, Innovate, and De-Risk.
 Social compliance throughout the supply chain is part of the key-aspects of the De-risk objective.
+Selected suppliers were invited to join this program, allowing them to evaluate their sustainability strategy across social and environmental risks and to develop plans aligned with the three program objectives.